 We are big proponents of relative rest.
 This means that we only get you to cut out the really aggravating activities, or to adjust your training programme so that you can continue to train without making the injury worse.

 Simple adjustments in the short to medium term can make a big difference, and common training errors can be highlighted.
 An example of this is the boom-and-bust cycle that runners often get stuck in.

 5. How long have you tried your exercises and load management treatment for?

 I’m sorry to say, but there are no quick fixes for Achilles tendonitis/tendinopathy.
 You need time to strengthen your calf and Achilles as well as other areas of your body.

 The same way that you can’t get a six pack in a couple of weeks of going to the gym, you also can’t get a more robust Achilles tendon by only doing the exercises for a few weeks.

 Most people are significantly better and return to their sport and activity within 12 weeks of starting a tailor-made advice and exercise programme.
-The current research supports this but expect improvements to still continue after this point too.
+The current research supports this, but expect improvements to continue after this point.

 Need more help with your Achilles injury?
 You’re welcome to consult one of the team at TMA online via video call for an assessment of your injury and a tailored treatment plan.

 We're all UK Chartered Physiotherapists with Master’s Degrees related to Sports & Exercise Medicine.
 But at Treat My Achilles we don't just value qualifications; all of us also have a wealth of experience working with athletes across a broad variety of sports, ranging from recreationally active people to professional athletes.
 You can meet the team here.